 Chapter 1: Meaningful Learning: Imagining a New “We”

 What is the “grand narrative” of Canada?
-What is the grand narrative of Canada that you keep in your mind?
-How does it influence the parameters of what you expect to teach in a Canadian history classroom?
+How is it the same or different than the grand narrative of Canada that you hold onto?
+How does the grand narrative influence what you expect to teach in a Canadian history classroom?